 Brooklyn Heights Promenade - Strolling the promenade is one of New York City's most memorable experiences.
 Gazing out over the East River, you can see the Statue of Liberty, all of Lower Manhattan, the Brooklyn Bridge and the Manhattan skyline.
 Brooklyn Heights lies adjacent, with regal brownstones and quiet tree-lined streets.

 Juliana's Pizza - Juliana's is located in Grimaldi's original location, where I used to go for many years.
 After a big legal thing, Grimaldi's moved a few doors down.
 But it is owned by Patsy Grimaldi who started Grimaldi's long ago AND they kept the Grimaldi's coal oven.
-The pizza has pefectly charred crust, the freshest toppings, and a great under-the-Brooklyn-Bridge vibe.
-Go early to avoid the lines.
+The pizza has perfectly charred crust, the freshest toppings, and a great under-the-Brooklyn-Bridge vibe.
+There will be lines, but it move pretty fast.

 Brooklyn Bridge Park - If you're in Brooklyn Heights, walk down Joralemon Street to Brooklyn Bridge Park, a former industrial wasteland turned beautiful city park.
 In the summer, don't miss the Ample Hills outpost for ice cream (the oatmeal lace is unreal - brown sugar cinnamon ice cream with oatmeal cookies), and Smorgasburg on Sundays from 11-6pm.
 Or just go at sunset for an incredible view.